 How does Advanced Ride Scheduling Work?

 Uber users will now be able to schedule rides as soon as 30 minutes or as far out as 30 days before their transportation need.
-Using the Uber app, users will be able to set a pick up location, date, time & destination.
+Using the Uber app, users will be able to set a pickup location, date, time & destination.
 The user will get a reminder notification from Uber both 24 hours and 30 minutes before their scheduled ride.
 As of right now, this service will only be available for UberX service.
 Riders can expect to pay the same rates they would for a non-scheduled ride; however, scheduled rides will still be subject to surge pricing at the scheduled time of the ride.
 Users will be able to cancel their scheduled ride up to five minutes after the car has been dispatched without incurring a cancellation fee.
-You can learn more about how to avoid surge pricing from Mr. TT’s February article.

 As of writing this article, advanced scheduling will only be available to Uber riders who have a Business profile, although you will not need to pay for the ride with a business credit card.
 Setting up a business profile is very easy and can be done in less than a few minutes using the app.